 Oriental Rat Snake lacks black markings on the front half of its body.

 Habitat: In or near marshes, ponds, or rice patties, sometimes in the middle of urban areas.
-The Yellow-spotted Keelback is a a strong swimmer.

-Contribution to the ecosystem: The Yellow-spotted Keelback eats fish, frogs, and rodents, helping to control mouse and rat populations in the city.
+Place in the ecosystem: The Yellow-spotted Keelback eats fish, frogs, and rodents, helping to control mouse and rat populations in the city.
 The juveniles are eaten by larger snakes and birds.

 Danger to humans: Will bite aggressively when provoked and can draw blood, but is not dangerous to humans.
 Though it has no venom glands, some people report itching and slight swelling after a bite.